Back to levers

 • lowers the monthly squeeze

-• expands real choices
+• expands practical choices

 • limits concentrated power and capture